delphix/virtualization-sdk/docs/Your_First_Plugin/Discovery.md

 (TODO: animated GIF here showing manual discovery?)

+!!! note "Gotcha"
-**GOTCHA: Once you've manually created a source config, you will not be allowed to modify your plugin's source config schema.
+    Once you've manually created a source config, you will not be allowed to modify your plugin's source config schema.
 We'll cover how to deal with this correctly later, in the upgrade section.
-For now, if you need to change your plugin's source config schema, you'll have to first delete any source configs you've manually added.**
+For now, if you need to change your plugin's source config schema, you'll have to first delete any source configs you've manually added.